-This national action plan is influenced by the global women’s movement who lobbied extensively for the adoption of UN Security Council resolution 1325 (2000) on Women, Peace and Security.
+This national action plan is influenced by the global women’s movement that lobbied extensively for the adoption of UN Security Council resolution 1325 (2000) on Women, Peace and Security.

 There is a growing awareness among UN member states and international and regional organisations of the fact that women’s participation increases the effectiveness, efficiency and sustainability of peace and security efforts.